theias/supportsso/CONTRIBUTING.md

   icon: icon-class
 ```

+New icons can be selected from semantic-ui.com: https://semantic-ui.com/elements/icon.html

 Then create a new file in the `_data` directory with the same name as your section's
 id, using the `.yml` extension.